|NATIONAL CAMPAIGN: Responsibility Has Its Rewards™

 WHO: Fans and the Community

 WHAT: Texas Rangers, Budweiser, Ben E. Keith and TEAM Coalition rewarded fans who pledged to be designated drivers, which means they are over 21 years of age, they promised not to drink alcohol at the game and they promised to provide safe transportation home from the game for their group.
-Responsible fans autographed a larger-than-life baseball glove and ball and received a free souvenir photo.
+Responsible fans autographed a backdrop and received a free souvenir photo.

 Texas Rangers fans support their favorite MLB club in the Budweiser Good Sport Designated Driver Challenge.

-WHERE: Rangers Ballpark in Arlington, Texas Rangers vs. Kansas City Royals
+WHERE: Globe Life Park in Arlington, Texas Rangers vs. Kansas City Royals

 TEAM Coalition is an alliance of professional and collegiate sports, entertainment facilities, concessionaires, stadium service providers, the beer industry, distillers, broadcasters, traffic safety experts and others working together to promote responsible drinking and positive fan behavior at sports and entertainment facilities.
 TEAM Coalition members and supporters include Major League Baseball, Major League Soccer, NASCAR, National Basketball Association, National Football League, National Hockey League, National Collegiate Athletic Association, ARAMARK, Delaware North Companies – Sportservice, Ovations Food Services, Beer Institute, National Beer Wholesalers Association, Anheuser-Busch Companies, MillerCoors, Brown-Forman, Live Nation, National Association of Broadcasters, Contemporary Services Corporation, Elite, International Association of Venue Managers, Stadium Managers Association and the National Highway Traffic Safety Administration.

-For more than three decades, Anheuser-Busch and its nationwide network of wholesalers have invested more than $980 million in national advertising campaigns and community-based programs to promote responsible drinking, prevent underage drinking and drunk driving and address college issues.
+For more than three decades, Anheuser-Busch and its nationwide network of wholesalers have invested more than $1 billion in national advertising campaigns and community-based programs to promote responsible drinking, prevent underage drinking and drunk driving and address college issues.
 For more information on these alcohol responsibility efforts and the progress being made, visit www.Anheuser-Busch.com

 - Many, if not most of those lives would have been saved if people did not drive when they were impaired by alcohol or if they used sober, designated drivers or if they simply wore their seat belts.